BackInBash/ZeroToHero/Backend/MusicIndexer/README.md

 # Music Indexer
-Index local Music files and save the Metadate in an Elasticsearch Database.
+Index local Music files and save the Metadata in an Elasticsearch Database.